-Standard 13c Example.
-Thousands of varieties of drought-tolerant and low-water plant species exist that are simultaneously hardy, low-maintenance, and eye-catching, such as this Coral Aloe shown above.
+Standard 13c Examples.
+Thousands of varieties of drought-tolerant and low-water plant species exist that are simultaneously hardy, low-maintenance, and eye-catching, such as the Bird of Paradise, shown above, or the Coral Aloe below right and Aeonium below left.